Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

-Equation~\eqref{eq:hopfielddynIF} offers an alternative but closely related description, in which the dynamical variable is the local field $h_i$, rather than the output activity $\sigma_i$ itself.
-In this case, the neuron integrates inputs into an internal state variable, which is then transformed into an output firing rate by the nonlinear function $\Ffunc$.
-This separation between integration and output mirrors the biological distinction between membrane potential dynamics and spike generation, and constitutes the conceptual basis of integrate-and-fire neuron models~\cite{GerstnerBook2014,Shimoura2021Conn}.
-These models are so powerful that they can reliably reduce the dimensionality of the membrane dynamics while capturing many relevant features of over 600 neurons~\cite{Teeter2018GLIF}, including those directly involved in spatial memory, such as mossy cells~\cite{Trinh2023hMC}.
+where $h_i$ [Eq.~\eqref{eq:localfield}] is the effective local field on neuron $i$.
+Here the inputs are first integrated into $h_i$, then mapped to a firing rate by $\Ffunc$ on the membrane of the postsynaptic neuron.
+This separation between input integration and output generation mirrors the biological distinction between membrane potential dynamics and spike generation, forming the conceptual basis of integrate-and-fire neuron models.~\cite{GerstnerBook2014,Shimoura2021Conn} Such models have been shown to reproduce biological features of over 600 neurons.~\cite{Teeter2018GLIF,Trinh2023hMC} All these formulations of the Hopfield dynamics share the same attractor structure provided $\mathbf{W}$ is invertible.~\cite{Pineda1988}

-While the original Hopfield model assumes that the synaptic weights $W_{ij}$ are fixed by some convenient definition, biological networks continuously modify their synapses through activity-dependent plasticity.
-A particularly important mechanism is spike-timing-dependent plasticity (STDP), in which the change in $W_{ij}$ depends on the relative timing of presynaptic (input neurons) and postsynaptic (receiving neuron) spikes.
-Experiments in hippocampal and cortical slices have shown that synapses are strengthened when presynaptic firing precedes postsynaptic firing, and weakened in the opposite case~\cite{Markram1996Syn}.
-Such rules naturally implement a temporally refined version of Hebbian learning and provide a biologically realistic way to build the effective $W_{ij}$ ``on the fly'' from ongoing neuronal activity.
+The fact that attractor dynamics carries over to these alternative formulations gives the model a greater degree of biological fidelity (Fig.~\ref{fig:biology}).
+Although the original Hopfield model assumes fixed synaptic weights $W_{ij}$, biological networks continuously modify their synapses through activity-dependent plasticity.
+One key mechanism is spike-timing-dependent plasticity, where synapses are strengthened when presynaptic firing precedes postsynaptic firing, and weakened otherwise, as observed in hippocampal and cortical slices.~\cite{Markram1996Syn} Spike-timing-dependent plasticity implements a temporally refined version of the Hebbian learning rule,~\cite{Shimoura2021Conn} offering a biologically realistic way to update $W_{ij}$ from ongoing neural activity.

-This shows that even though associative memory relies on idealized binary neurons or synchronous updates using a constructed interaction matrix, it can emerge robustly from biological neurons in our brains.
-More generally, these equations support the view that cortical memory and computation can be understood as dynamical processes unfolding in high-dimensional neural state space, where memories correspond to stable attractors and cognitive processes correspond to trajectories between them.
-This perspective has influenced a wide range of biological theories, from models of working memory and pattern completion to modern recurrent neural network architectures~\cite{RollsTreves1999Book,RollsTreves2024}.
+Taken together, activity-dependent plasticity and continuous-time dynamics suggest that the Hopfield model captures the mechanisms underlying associative memory in animals.
+Empirically observed memory and pattern matching can thus be understood as dynamical processes unfolding in a high-dimensional state space, where memories correspond to stable attractors and cognitive processes to trajectories between them.
+This perspective has influenced a broad range of biological theories, from working memory and pattern completion to recurrent neural network architectures.~\cite{RollsTreves1999Book,RollsTreves2024}